 NOT a good choice at all.
 R&R has a 4 foot draft.
 The depth sounder showed 5 feet, then almost immediately 2 feet, then 1.5 feet!
 Help!!
-I pulled back to neutral and confirmed that though we were not aground, the props were churning sand.
+After pulling back to neutral I confirmed that, though we were not fully aground, the props were churning sand.
 I gently moved the gear-shift levers from neutral to forward, then back to neutral.
 Stalled the engines, no movement.
 A few more times and slowly we moved into deeper water.

 We had found a shoal (“skinny water”) on the green side of the channel.
 In an after-action talk with guys on the dock, one said “Ya gotta hug the reds in that channel” and another said “Kiss the reds.”
 We obviously had far too little PDA with the red ATONs.